adarsh/manifesto/README.md

 ## Why?

 After building software for many years,
-I've come to hold some beliefs about how to do so effectively, efficiently, and with the best team.
+I've come to develop some beliefs about how to do so effectively, efficiently, and with the happiest team.

 All opinions are my own,
 although most are based on